bidah/react-native-vercel-ai/README.md

 On mobile you get back responses without streaming with the same API of `useChat` and `useCompletion` and on web it will fallback to `ai/react`

-> ▶️ Play around using the example app which includes a functioning app that includes a `next-app` app inside of it with a `/chat` route endpoint for you test the package right away.
+> ▶️ Play around using the example app which includes a functioning app that comes with a `next-app` app inside of it with a `/chat` route endpoint for you test the package right away.

 ## Installation